 Employment: Over 40,000 new jobs were added to the solar and energy efficiency sector.
 Many of these jobs were filled by returning military veterans.
 From an economic growth potential, the number of jobs in the clean energy sector can easily replace the total number of current jobs in the coal industry.

 More than 50% of all new electric generation in the United States was provided by alternative energy, mostly from solar and wind energy sources.

-PGE Electric Rate Restructuring: In 2016, PGE, with approval from the California Public Utility Commission (CPUC), essentially re-wrote how electric ratepayers will be charged for their electricity for years to come.
-Increased electric costs in the late afternoon serves to de-incentivize (reduce) electric use, and incentivizes solar PV deployment.
-With Net Metering, these increased afternoon electric costs increase the value of a solar PV system by providing higher credits to the solar customer who exports power to the grid at these times.
+PGE Electric Rate Restructuring: In 2020, PGE, with approval from the California Public Utility Commission (CPUC), continually re-writes how electric ratepayers will be charged for their electricity for years to come.
 PGE can rely on, and re-sell this electricity to make up for any shortfalls in electric production, especially during high electric use summer days.
-By 2019, every rate- payer will be moved to a “Time of Use” rate, further advantaging the grid, and those who have solar PV installed.
+By 2020, every rate- payer will supposedly be moved to a “Time of Use” rate, further advantaging the grid, and those who have solar PV installed.